dcogb/dcogb.github.io/documentation/api/Kohana_Image_GD.md

 {
 	if (empty(Image_GD::$_available_functions[Image_GD::IMAGEFILTER]))
 	{
-		throw new Kohana_Exception(&#039;This method requires :function, which is only available in the bundled version of GD&#039;, [&#039;:function&#039; =&gt; &#039;imagefilter&#039;]);
+		throw new Mountain Valley Church of God_Exception(&#039;This method requires :function, which is only available in the bundled version of GD&#039;, [&#039;:function&#039; =&gt; &#039;imagefilter&#039;]);
 	}